Top 10 Fun Facts About the Great Wall of China

 But a surprising material was found in the wall - glutinous rice (sticky rice) flour!
 Because glutinous rice has good cohesive properties, it was used in making mortar or blinding material to bind bricks as early as the Qin Dynasty.

-The Great Wall of China is the longest structure ever built by humans.
-Including reconstructed and overlapped portions, the whole length of the Great Wall of China is about 21,196 kilometers (13,171 miles), according to an archaeological survey done by China's State Administration of Cultural Heritage.
+The whole length of the Great Wall of China is about 21,196 kilometers (13,171 miles), according to an archaeological survey done by China's State Administration of Cultural Heritage.
+It is the longest structure ever built by humans.

 The best-preserved section of the Great Wall is approximately 8,850 kilometers (5,499 miles) long built by the Ming Dynasty.

-No. Most people believe the Great Wall of China is one of the Seven Wonders of the Ancient World, including the Great Pyramid of Giza, the Hanging Gardens of Babylon, the Statue of Zeus at Olympia, the Temple of Artemis at Ephesus, the Mausoleum at Halicarnassus, the Colossus of Rhodes, and the Lighthouse of Alexandria.
+No. The Great Wall of China is not one of the Seven Wonders of the Ancient World.
+That list includes landmarks such as the Great Pyramid of Giza, the Hanging Gardens of Babylon, the Statue of Zeus at Olympia, the Temple of Artemis at Ephesus, the Mausoleum at Halicarnassus, the Colossus of Rhodes, and the Lighthouse of Alexandria.

 The human cost of the Wall construction is huge.
 It has been estimated by some authors that over one million people died building the wall during the Qin Dynasty only.
 Human remains have been found under parts of the Wall by archaeologists.
 As such, the Wall has been described as the longest cemetery on Earth.